CollaboRateMgmt/CollaboRate/README.md

 # Work not Crowdsourced (Development Projects)

 Some work is not crowdsourced under the CollaboRate process, because it may need a lot of knowledge, coordination or trust.
-Or it may not be accurately measurable, and so it is diffcult to reward the crowd.
+Or it may not be accurately measurable, and so it is difficult to reward the crowd.
 However it is done in a very different and structured way as compared to usual.
-This provides additional benefits, such as work measurement, division of labor and allows some of the activities mentioned below, to come into focus for automation.
+This provides additional benefits, such as work measurement and division of labor.
+It also allows some of the activities mentioned below, to come into focus for automation.
 Following type of work is not crowdsourced:
 - requirement validation and breakdown to start the crowdsourcing process
 - testing of use case mapping to requirements
 - initial manual testing to determine correctness of the regression test automation